 - Please remember that you must still deliver your return as soon as you can.

-- You can appeal by emailing email@example.com with a completed Penalty Appeal form (or you can submit the appeal by post).
+- You can appeal by completing a Penalty Appeal form.
 The appeal needs to be submitted within 30 days of the date of the Order imposing the penalty.

 - Below are some examples which the Director may agree are reasonable ground of appeal.
 In these circumstances the penalty may be reduced or completely removed from your account, if the reason prevented you from submitting your completed return on time: